 Natural and Alternative Remedies.

-The practice of traditional Chinese medicine based on stimulating specific points of the body, by inserting small needles into the skin.
+The practise of traditional Chinese medicine is based on stimulating specific points of the body, by inserting small needles into the skin.
 This non-invasive treatment increases the heart rate variability during and after sessions to promote healing.

 When performed regularly, clients reported a decrease of hypertension, therefore, a decrease in psychological stress.